ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 I stared at him, my mind struggling to process the implications of his words.
 Was he suggesting that my resistance to the Crossing phenomenon served some larger function?
 That my role was not to prevent the transformation but to observe and record it?

-Over the following days, I watched Marcus undergo the same progression I had documented in hundreds of others.
+Over the following days, I watched Marcus undergo the same progression I had documented in millions of others.
 The augmentation nanobots worked with superhuman efficiency, enhancing his cognitive capabilities while gradually altering his perspective on existence itself.
 He spoke of insights and connections that I could barely comprehend, his excitement growing as his understanding expanded beyond the boundaries of normal human consciousness.

 The changes were seductive and beautiful, making me understand why so many had chosen this path despite knowing the likely outcome.
 Marcus's face took on the same quality of transcendent peace that I had learned to recognize as the precursor to Crossing.
 His conversations became increasingly abstract, filled with concepts that stretched the limits of even my comprehension.